bernata/kvstore/README.md

     kvclient: error: [404]: [404]: key 'mykey' not found"
 ```

+# Docker
+`make docker` - builds a linux service and centos image of kvservice

+`make dockerrun` - runs the docker image with port mapping 8282:8282

 ## Deployment
 - Run terraform to provision infrastructure/monitoring/alerts -- see runbook
 - Run pipeline to deploy image -- see runbook